khuck/ADIOS2/source/adios2/toolkit/profiling/external/README.md

 # Profiling Interface for ADIOS2

-_Note:_ This library in ADIOS is a stub wrapper library for the TAU performance measurement system.
+_Note:_ This library in ADIOS is a stub wrapper library for the ADIOST performance measurement system.
 In the near future, we will make it more generic for instrumentation-based tools.
-In the meantime, it is TAU specific.
+In the meantime, it is ADIOST specific.

 ## Todo Items
 - [ ] Make the interface generic.
-    - [ ] Replace TAU-specific symbols with generic versions that will be implemented by interested measurement libraries (i.e. Score-P).
+    - [ ] Replace ADIOST-specific symbols with generic versions that will be implemented by interested measurement libraries (i.e. Score-P).
     - [ ] New environment variable specifying location of library containing function implementations.

 - [ ] Add a CMake option to disable the API entirely.